What can we do to prevent it from happening?

 Instead, they threw the book at him.
 Even though MIT and JSTOR (the journal publisher) backed down, the prosecution kept on.
 I heard lots of theories: the feds who’d tried unsuccessfully to nail him for the PACER/RECAP stunt had a serious hate-on for him; the feds were chasing down all the Cambridge hackers who had any connection to Bradley Manning in the hopes of turning one of them, and other, less credible theories.
 A couple of lawyers close to the case told me that they thought Aaron would go to jail.

-Many people believe that human beings are the only known species in the animal kingdom who is capable of taking its own life through suicide.
-But why do we do it?
+Many people believe that human beings are the only known species in the animal kingdom who are capable of taking their own life through suicide.
+Yet the question remains, why do we do it?

-An answer to this question could possibly be what Liz Sabater proprietor of the blog the Daily Gotham says:
+An answer to this question could possibly be what Liza Sabater proprietor of the blog the Daily Gotham says:

 What about soldiers who witness horrifying scenes everyday and come home to commit suicide?
 Some don’t even wait to return to the states.
 What drives them over the edge can be anything from a brain injury to PTSD.
 But the story is the same in that they feel there is no hope.
 They sense that the pain they are feeling will not subside.

-I’m not going deny that the thought of taking one’s life has never crossed my mind, but I could never bring myself to do it.
 I guess you could say it’s because I am a coward.
-I think it takes a lot of bravery to do that which is unthinkable and end it all.
-I fear going that route because suicide is something that you can not come back from.
+I think it takes a lot of bravery, albeit foolish, to do that which is unthinkable and end it all.
+I fear going that route because suicide is something that you cannot come back from.
 I suppose my pain is not at the point where I’ve run out of coping mechanisms.
-Yet, being alone and feeling like this is how it will always be will probably keep me fantasizing.
-In the end, the one thing that keeps me going is my will to fight for justice in the world for others.
-Being an activist and being involved in politics is my life’s calling and that is why I still go on.

 I wanted to close with something else that Cory Doctorow mentioned which was that by Swartz taking his life he didn’t solve his problems .
 From what I can tell Mr. Swartz isn’t feeling pain, loneliness or suffering anymore.
 He has escaped all of his problems and tormentors.
 They can no longer get to him.
-Rest in peace Aaron.
+So while he didn’t solve his problems Swartz ultimately escaped them.
+What we must do as a community is continue to show people that with help and a willingness to do the work necessary, they can not just escape but defeat their problems without ending their lives.

 Addendum – 2/9/13